spiral/docs/database/query-builders.md

 WHERE `status` = 'active'
 ```

-> Note, that prepared statement will be used behind the scenes.
+> Note that prepared statements used behind the scenes.

 You can skip '=' in your conditions: